 But it’s worth remembering that there are some recent examples of police officers being accused or convicted of sexually abusing prostitutes: A former officer in Philadelphia has been charged with raping two women identified as prostitutes; a former officer in Lowell, Mass., pleaded guilty last year to threatening prostitutes to force them to have sex; and a Houston police officer was sentenced to six years in prison for raping a prostitute in 2010.

 Meanwhile, prostitution seems to account for an infinitesimal portion of the Honolulu Police Department’s arrests.
-Honolulu police made 284 prostitution arrests in 2012 (the last year for which statistics were available), just 0.7 of the 36,757 arrests made that year.
+Honolulu police made 284 prostitution arrests in 2012 (the last year for which statistics were available), just 0.7 percent of the 36,757 arrests made that year.
 It was the same percentage a year earlier, so it’s not like there’s evidence of some increasing epidemic.

 Prostitution similarly accounts for a very small percentage of the arrests made that same year in cities with similar-sized populations.
 In Tampa, police made 336 arrests for prostitution out of 50,874 total arrests, or about 0.6 percent.
 In Pittsburgh, prostitution accounted for 298 arrests out of the overall 17,772 arrests, or 1.6 percent.